followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/45 Scrolling/Scrolling.md

 Loads all rows simultaneously.

 - **Virtual**
 Rows are loaded when they get into the viewport and removed once they leave it.
 Use this mode if a user should be able to scroll data jumping swiftly from one row to another.
 Scrolling in this mode becomes smoother if the widget preloads the adjacent pages.
-You can enable this feature by setting the **scrolling** | [preloadEnabled](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/scrolling/#preloadEnabled) option to **true**, but note that it may cause lags on low-performing devices.
+You can enable this feature by setting the **scrolling**.[preloadEnabled](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/scrolling/#preloadEnabled) option to **true**, but note that it may cause lags on low-performing devices.

-Use the **scrolling** | [mode](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/scrolling/#mode) option to specify the current scrolling mode.
+Use the **scrolling**.[mode](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/scrolling/#mode) option to specify the current scrolling mode.

 ---
 ##### jQuery